erc-dharma/project-documentation/DHARMA_languages_readme.md

    provide here overrides the one from the ISO standard, as for `Print_Name`.
 * `source`.
 This is a DHARMA-specific field, which should contain a boolean value viz. `true` or `false`.
 If this column is empty, `true` is assumed.
+   `true` is also assumed for languages that are not enumerated in this table.
    Languages that have `source` set to `true` are treated as source languages by the DHARMA application, per contrast with translation languages (all the
    others: English, etc.) Source languages are displayed in texts' metadata and in data aggregations, while the others are not.

-This field is needed because translation languages do appear in our texts' `div[@type='edition']` (`head` elements are in English, for instance).
+The `source` field is needed because translation languages do appear in our texts' `div[@type='edition']` (`head` elements are in English, for instance).
 Thus, we cannot determine automatically which languages are source languages and which are not.